JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Zustand
 - If react query is not enough, use zustand to manage global state

+## Toasts
+###### Bug alert
+- Sometimes toasts are not showing up when adding tracks, even thought they should always be triggered from the mutation Let's push the toast a bit higher as it is blocking the menu

 ##### Image Distortion
 - Currently the left and right sides of the image are being distorted in the result card due to the image being stretched.
 Make sure that the image does not lose quality and is preserved #DONE
 #### For now I set the width and height to be the same to keep the aspect ratio, object-contain was distorting the edges